 Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.

 How does it work?

-Teach Plus recruits and selects New Mexico Teacher Partners from across the state to participate in the partnership experience.
+Teach Plus recruits and selects New Mexico Network teachers from across the state to participate in the partnership experience.
 You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in New Mexico.
-Teach Plus Teacher Partners will have a light scale experience of the Policy Fellowship and will have an opportunity to apply for future Policy Fellowships.
+New Mexico Network teachers will have a light scale experience of the Policy Fellowship and will have an opportunity to apply for future Policy Fellowships.

 - Attend high quality in-person/virtual trainings on understanding educational policy, teacher leadership, etc.

 - Talk with education decision makers, including state legislators

 - Stay up to date on Teach Plus New Mexico’s research, recommendations, and advocacy work

 - Attend Teach Plus events including our “Day at the Roundhouse”

 - Learn about and stay updated on educational bills during the Legislative Session